ATV/Motorboat/Snowmobile General Registration Information

 Hull Identification Number (HIN)

-If there is no Hull Identification Number for your vessel you must make application to the Vermont Department of Motor Vehicles for assignment of a HIN on form # TA-VT-03.
+If there is no Hull Identification Number for your vessel you must make application to the Vermont Department of Motor Vehicles for assignment of a HIN on form VT-003.
 All vessels manufactured on (or after) November 1, 1972 must have a 12-17 digit HIN.

-New (first time being registered by you) registrations can be processed at all permanent DMV offices, (Mobile Van locations can only process if all paperwork is complete and no temporary registration is required), Snowmobile Dealers or VAST.
+New (first time being registered by you) registrations can be processed at all DMV offices, Snowmobile Dealers or VAST.

 Renewal of snowmobile registrations can be processed at all DMV locations, using a DMV kiosk (located in Montpelier, Bennington, S. Burlington, Newport and Springfield DMV offices), at the DMV online renewal site or at a VAST location.